 Day Money collected Total money

 SUN

-SON

 MON

 TUE

 WED

 THU

 FRI

 SAT

-- (a) On which day was the collection highest? - (b) On which days did they collect the same amount of money? - (c) Did the class meet its target?
+- 1. On which day was the collection highest? - 2.
+On which days did they collect the same amount of money? - 3.
+Did the class meet its target?

-122 Smart tables
+Smart tables